The best independent bars in Sale

 The Steamhouse

 We told you that Sale’s Northenden Road has become a nightlife hotspot.
-After a bit of a refurbishment, The Steamhouse now serves up a host of cocktails alongside its usual real ales and continental beers.
+After a couple of refurbishments and owner changes in recent years, The Steamhouse now serves cocktails alongside its usual real ales and continental beers.

 📍The Steamhouse, 1 Northenden Road, Sale M33 2DH